iskodirajga/buzzingpixel.com/system/user/content/ee-add-ons/ansel/documentation/sections/02--field-type-settings/02--upload-and-save-directories.md

 <div class="content-blocks__note">
 	<div class="content-blocks__note-title">Note</div>
 	<p>There are a few different approaches and ways of thinking about this.
 You could create a source and save directory for each field and keep everything separate, or you could create one general upload directory for all source images, and a save directory for each field.
-Both approaches has its merits.
+Either approach has its merits.
 Either way, it is highly recommended that you create a save directory for each field you create.
-This allows you to keep your images well serrated and create unique image manipulations per directory and field as well.</p>
+This allows you to keep your images well segregated and create unique image manipulations per directory and field as well.</p>
 </div>